 Binary goals with no key results will default to a progress percentage of 0% until completed.
 When updating the goal, users will have the option to set a written update and select the status.
 Because there is no quantitative measurement, a progress bar will not be visible.

 When employees update their goals, they are prompted to pick a status to reflect how they believe they are performing on their goal.
 The statuses are as follows:

-1. On Track typically means that the employee feels good about where the goal is and believes they will be able to accomplish the goal.
+- On Track indicates the employee feels good about where the goal is and believes they can accomplish the goal by due date.

-2. Progressing means that the goal is moving forward, but the employee is not 100% confident they will be able to accomplish everything in the goal.
+- Progressing means that the goal is moving forward, but the employee is not 100% confident they can accomplish everything in the goal.
 They may, however, be able to get the goal back on track.

-3. Off Track typically means the employee is not feeling good about their progress on the goal, and they will most likely not be able to accomplish the entire goal.
+- Off Track indicates the employee does not feel good about their progress on the goal and will most likely be unable to accomplish the entire goal.

 When an employee is finished working on a goal, they will have two options for marking the goal ended:

 An employee might want to mark a goal as complete if they've finished progress on the goal or have made significant progress.
-This is how the completed goal will look on the Goal homepage when filtered by complete:
+A completed goal will have a blue checkmark.
+Hovering over the status shows the Complete indicator:

 An employee might mark a goal as incomplete if they made little to no progress on their goal.
-This is how an incomplete goal will look on the Goal page when filtered by incomplete:
+An incompleted goal will have a blue 'x'.
+Hovering over the status shows the Incomplete indicator: